Private equity in India: market and regulatory overview

 In practice most loan documents specify that the company needs the lender's prior written consent before:

-Altering the company's share capital.
+Altering the company's share capital and shareholding structure.

 Change of control, including any change of the board's structure.

 Disposing or creating an encumbrance over any of the company's assets.

 Change in business plan.

 Modification of any charter/constitutional documents of the company.